 The applied educational experience and exposure to new technology coupled with their formal academic studies has had two very positive effects on the participating students.
 First, the students are highly attractive to prospective employers, and second, it has provided the impetus for others to continue pursuing a higher degree.
-As for the participating companies, they have benefited from varying levels of involvement, including recruitment and collaborative research projects.
+As for the participating companies, they benefit from various levels of involvement, including recruitment and collaborative research projects.